Strange English pronunciations that can mess up your mind! For example…

 If you have a rough cough, climbing can be tough when going through the bough on a tree!

-Let’s face it – English is a crazy language.
+Let’s face it – English is a challenging language.
 There is no egg in eggplant nor ham in hamburger; neither apple nor pine in pineapple.
 English muffins weren’t invented in England.

 We take English for granted.